Hyperion-Robotics/QuickESPNow/README.md

 2. Initialize an `ESP_NOW_HR` object with desired communication parameters.
 3. Note that the Serial.begin() must always be called for the library to work before the object initialization.
 4. Call  the `begin()` method to start the protocol.
-5. Call the apropriate `addPeer()` method to give the information of the peer.
+5. Call the appropriate `addPeer()` method to give the information of the peer.

 ```cpp
 #include <QuickESPNow.h>